MicrosoftDocs/Viva/Viva/engage/eac-engage-view-mode.md

 ---
 title: "Manage user privileges with view-only mode in Viva Engage (Private Preview)"
-description: "View-only mode is a tool admins can use to remove privileges from Viva Engage users when needed."
+description: "View-only mode is a tool that Viva Engage admins can use to remove content creation privileges from  users when needed."
 ROBOTS: NOINDEX, NOFOLLOW
 ms.reviewer: ethli
 ms.author: v-bvrana